keldaanCommunity/pokemonAutoChess/README.md

 # Pokemon Auto Chess

-Non profit game.
+Open-source, non-profit game.
 For fans, by fans.

-## All rights to the Pokemon Company.
+## All rights to The Pokemon Company.
 Pokemon Auto Chess can stop at any time, whenever The Pokemon Company wants.

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)